 A reliable financial management is one of the key cornerstones of a successful business.
 Over the years automatization and digitalization in modern accounting has evolved rapidly.
-Especially in Scandinavian and Baltic countries, automatic sending of sales invoices as e-invoices, digitisation of purchase invoices and cheques, merging of the Internet Bank and accounting program, and automatic sending of data from business programs (e.g. e-shops) to the accounting program are only a few examples to bring.
+Especially in Scandinavian and Baltic countries, automatic sending of sales invoices as e-invoices, digitisation of purchase invoices and cheques, merging of the Internet Bank and accounting program, automatic sending of data from business programs (e.g. e-shops) to the accounting program are only a few examples to bring.

 As we are not alone on this planet main global trends also influence the field of accounting:

 Globalisation.
-Companies merge and acquire new businesses, open daughter companies, and new branches around the world.
+Companies merge and acquire new businesses, open daughter companies and new branches around the world.
 E-residency is spreading and trending.
 All of this enforces the field of finance and accounting to changes and modernization.

-The digitalisation and modernisation of processes is also a top priority at Leinonen and our goal is to continue providing the highest quality accounting, payroll, tax, and legal services that support companies of any size.
+The digitalisation and modernisation of processes is also a top priority at Leinonen and our goal is to continue providing the highest quality accounting, payroll, tax and legal services that support companies of any size.

 Outsourcing accounting services is a modern trend

-As the field of accountancy is evolving rapidly, we see more and more companies reconsidering their accountancy by outsourcing the services rather than keeping an in-house person.
-As the field of accountancy is moving more and more towards automatization, many companies face the question do we need to hire besides accountants also IT support.
+As the field of accountancy is evolving rapidly, we see more and more companies reconsidering their accountancy by outsourcing the services rather than keeping an inhouse person.
+As the field of accountancy is moving more and more towards automatization, many companies face a question do we need to hire besides accountants also IT support.
 The person in the financial department, who is responsible for combining different programs and checking the identity of data.
-This person must be able to set IT tasks, check if the data is transferred from one program to another, to be capable of checking the correspondence of the numbers, etc.
+This person must be able to set IT tasks, to check if the data is transferred from one program to another, to be capable of checking the correspondence of the numbers, etc.